nodirt/git-tf/README.md

         -string:tfProxyUrl=http://tfproxy01.xyz.example.com \
         -boolean:acceptUntrustedCertificates=true

-    Make sure that acceptUntrustedCertificates is set to true if you have a secure connection (https).
-I wasted a lot of time trying to fix it.
-    Keep in mind that you must scape any character that your shell may interpret (like a space) in double quotes.
+   Make sure that _acceptUntrustedCertificates_ is set to _true_ if you have a secure connection (https).
+Keep in mind that you must escape any character that your shell may interpret (like space) in double quotes.

-2. Then you should create a [workspace.][msdnWorkspace]
+2. Create a [workspace.][msdnWorkspace]
-   Example:

         $ tf workspace -new -collection:http://tfs01.xyz.example.com MyWorkspace

-3. Then you finally map a server folder
+3. Map a server folder to a local folder:

         $ tf workfold -map -workspace:MyWorkspace $/MyProject/Main ~/projects/myProject